Spirit Builder

 Want to be a Spirit Builder?
 Click here to register now!

-History of the Spirit Builder Movement
+What is the history of the Spirit Builder Movement?

 In 2017, Nokiiwin's Executive Director, Audrey Gilbeau, invited Maya Chacaby to lead a 5-day gathering on combating lateral violence in the workplace.
 But instead of focusing on “lateral violence,” Maya offered teachings on Lateral Kindness and the Long Remembering—a return to stories, ways of being, and community healing.
 That week, something sparked.
 Regional Chief Isadore Day reminded everyone that this work is an inside job, and from that moment, Spirit Building was born.